Academic Planning and Policy

 The following resources are available to assist academic administrators in making specific requests for changes to degree programs and new degree programs to the UT System Board of Regents.
 Also included below is a link to information about the requirements associated with external reviews of existing Ph.D. programs.

 Find a specific degree program at any level: baccalaureate, master's, doctoral, and professional.

-The University of Texas System Office of Academic Affairs is responsible for working with the academic campuses on new academic degree programs and certificates.
+The University of Texas System Office of Academic Affairs is responsible for working with the academic campuses on new academic degree programs.